 Section 2.
 Application.
 Section 3.
 Approval.
 Section 4.
 Conditions.
 A person granted such permission may practice law only as required in the course of representing military clients or their dependents, or when accepting a case under the auspices of a qualified legal services provider as provided in Bar Rule 43.2(c)(2), and shall be subject to the provisions of Part II of these rules to the same extent as a member of the Alaska Bar Association.
+Such permission shall cease to be effective upon the failure of the person to pass the Alaska Bar examination.
 Section 5.
 Duration and Termination of License.
 5. Bar Rule 43.3 is amended to read as follows:

 Rule 43.3.
 Waivers to Practice Law Before Alaska National Guard Courts-Martial and All Subsequent Appeals.
 Section 1.
 Eligibility.
-A person not admitted to the practice of law in this state may receive permission to practice law before Alaska National Guard courts-martial and all subsequent appeals if such person meets all of the following conditions:

-- (a) The person is a graduate of a law school accredited or approved by the Council of Legal Education of the American Bar Association or the Association of American Law Schools when the person entered or graduated, or has graduated from a law school in which the principles of English common law are taught but which is located outside the United States and beyond the jurisdiction of the American Bar Association and the Association of American Law Schools, provided that the foreign law school from which the person has graduated meets the American Bar Association Council of Legal Education Standards for approval; - (b) The person is an attorney in good standing, licensed to practice before the courts of another state, territory, or the District of Columbia, or is eligible to be admitted to practice upon taking the oath of that state, territory, or the District of Columbia; and - (c) The person has been certified to practice before courts-martial under Title 27 of the Uniform Code of Military Justice.
+A person not admitted to the practice of law in this state may receive permission to practice law before Alaska National Guard courts-martial and all subsequent appeals if such person meets all of the following conditions: (a) The person is a graduate of a law school accredited or approved by the Council of Legal Education of the American Bar Association or the Association of American Law Schools when the person entered or graduated, or has graduated from a law school in which the principles of English common law are taught but which is located outside the United States and beyond the jurisdiction of the American Bar Association and the Association of American Law Schools, provided that the foreign law school from which the person has graduated meets the American Bar Association Council of Legal Education Standards for approval; and (b) The person is an attorney in good standing, licensed to practice before the courts of another state, territory, or the District of Columbia, or is eligible to be admitted to practice upon taking the oath of that state, territory, or the District of Columbia; and (c)(b) The person has been certified to practice before courtsmartial under Title 27 of the Uniform Code of Military Justice.; and (c) The person has not failed the bar exam of this state.